olcf/NewUserQuickStart/Frontier/README.md

 $ conda list
 ```

-### Setting up a custom environment
+### Setting up a Custom environment

 Suppose you wanted to install the `numpy` package.
-You could do that in your base environment, but you will likely want to install lots of different custom python packages while you are a user here and likely different version of those packages for different projects.
-If you that in you base env., that will get messy quickly as packages could conflict with one another.
-So you will want to setup a custom environment that contains consistent versions of all the packages that you want to use each particular project.
-This next hands-on walks you through setting up a custom env. that will set us up for a later hands-on about scripting Globus transfers.
+If you do that in your base environment, it could get messy as you instill more pacakages because they could conflict with one another.
+So you will want to setup a custom environment that contains consistent versions of all the packages that you want to use for each particular project.
+This next hands-on walks you through setting up a custom env. that we will use later in the training.

-We are going to go to OLCF's python documentation again to follow and hands-on exercise to set up a custom python environment.
-Open a new browser tab or window and direct your browser to https://docs.olcf.ornl.gov/software/python/index.html#custom-environments.
-In the tabs under "To create and activate an environment:" follow the instructions for the resources you are on.
+Open a new browser tab or window and direct it to https://docs.olcf.ornl.gov/software/python/index.html#custom-environments.
+In the tabs under "To create and activate an environment:" follow the instructions for the resource you are working on.
 If you are on Odo, follow the Frontier instructions.

 For this exercise we will create a custom environment called *globus_env* in your /ccs/proj/<<your_project_id>>.
 If you are on Odo, you will use /ccsopen/proj/<<your_project_id>>.